 Don't Drink the Kool-Aid™

-UPDATE (3/11/18) [I added the below paragraphs in response to numerous comments and questions both below this article and on social media]:
+(Update 3/11/18: I added the paragraphs below in response to numerous comments and questions I received about this post.)

 Are All Antioxidants Difficult to Absorb?

 No. Essential nutrients with antioxidant properties such as vitamin C, vitamin E, and selenium are absorbed and utilized by the human body.
 The article above focuses on non-nutrient antioxidants.